Fumohouse/godot-luau-script/docs/src/usage/building-and-installation.md

 # Building and Installation

+Prebuilt binaries can be found on the [releases page](https://github.com/Fumohouse/godot-luau-script/releases).

+If you would like to build this project yourself, instructions are provided below.

 ## Building

 `godot-luau-script` uses [SConstruct](https://scons.org/) to build.
-Currently, no prebuilt binaries are provided.

 ### Cloning